vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Laukika

-Buddha Nirjāņa Mabāvira Nirvāņa Vikrama (1)
+Buddha Nirjāṇa Mabāvira Nirvāṇa Vikrama (1)

 , (II)